ElektryonUK/stralixhost/INSTRUCTIONS.md

 1. NEVER use Tailwind CSS — only custom CSS.
 2. Always create a new migration for DB changes — never modify existing migrations.
 3. Follow conventional commits with detailed descriptions.
-4. Push all changes to GitHub immediately; keep the remote the source of truth.
+4. Push all changes to GitHub immediately; the remote is the source of truth.
-5. Update documentation and backend/.env.example when adding configs or features.
+5. Update documentation and `backend/.env.example` when adding configs or features.
 6. Use strong hashing (bcrypt/Argon2) for passwords; store TOTP secrets encrypted; rotate tokens.
 7. Enforce production-only runs and builds.
 8. Use `scripts/db_migrate.sh` to keep DB in sync with code.
+9. Wrap any raw SQL in `text()` when using SQLAlchemy.

 ## CHECKLIST FOR SECURITY
 - Input validation (Pydantic), server-side checks.